sharlynmuturi/AI-Stock-Portfolio-Optimizer/README.md

 ## Disclaimer

-This dashboard is for educational and informational purposes only.
+The dashboard is for educational and informational purposes only.
 It does not constitute financial advice.
 Please verify results independently before making investment decisions.

 * * *